 I don’t look at this fact as a bad thing anymore though.
 You see – when I learnt that life is like this way, I began to appreciate things more.
 I began to understand that life isn’t about reaching a final destination of happiness.
 It’s not a goal you can set, reach and then be eternally happy.

 This idea that I’ve been thinking of has recently been summed up by the late Chester Bennington of Linkin Park.
-Before Chester’s death, he explained in an interview that people think that when you’re famous and ‘successful’ you automatically get an unlimited pass to happiness but in reality it doesn’t work like that.
+Before Chester’s death, he explained in an interview that people think that when you’re famous and ‘successful’ you automatically get an unlimited pass to happiness but in reality, it doesn’t work like that.
 Instead, he explained that he’d always felt the way he felt, the only difference was he was then in Linkin Park.

 Chester had a lot of demons, maybe more than a lot of us will ever experience, but I think we can all take that away and learn from what he said in that interview.

 So, if your goal is to be rich and famous or to have a nice house or maybe even have a new car, it doesn’t mean that you’re going to be satisfied long term.
 I think that reaching the goal you’ve set to try and reach your ultimate happiness is great for motivation but it’s not what you should be focusing on.
-Without sounding like a big cliche, life is the journey not the destination we think we need to reach.
-If we try and enjoy the journey, we’ll be satisfied for the long term.
+Without sounding like a big cliche, life is the journey, not the destination we think we need to reach.

 Without sounding depressing, I’ve come to learn that shit does really just happen.
-It really doesn’t matter where you are in life of of what level of success you’re at, if you’re human, you’re not immune to shit happening to you.
+It really doesn’t matter where you are in life of or what level of success you’re at, if you’re human, you’re not immune to shit happening to you.

 So, aside from setting expectations that you find hard to, or never achieve, bad things just occur naturally and usually when you least expect it.
 When I was a kid I heard the expression ‘ ‘shit happens’ and didn’t used to think much of it.
-I guess when you’re a kid you think everything is great and fun until you reach a certain age.
-For, me it was difficult learning that really, the world is a harsh place and full of real obstacles.

 Some of the fucked up things that can occur are;

-- A relative dying
+- a relative dying

 - a partner leaving